Exhibits & Programs

 Prepare For Your Visit

 The following will help you prepare for your field trip:

 On the day of your visit, bring a completed Teacher Admission Worksheet to the ticket booth, along with one payment for the entire group.

 For your convenience, you can order group lunches from our on-site café for $6.05 (including tax) per person.
 To order lunches, submit a School Group Lunch Order Form at least 3 business days before your field trip.
 Payment is due when you pick up your order.
 A school group lunch order includes a choice of sandwich, chips, cookies, a fruit cup and apple juice.

 Terracotta Warriors (April 8-September 4, 2017)

-Pacific Science Center and The Franklin Institute in Philadelphia are proud to present Terracotta Warriors, a one-of-a-kind exhibition premiering at Pacific Science Center for a limited five-month run in spring of 2017.
+Pacific Science Center and The Franklin Institute in Philadelphia are proud to present Terracotta Warriors of the First Emperor, a one-of-a-kind exhibition premiering at Pacific Science Center for a limited five-month run in spring of 2017.

 The Mysteries of China documentary IMAX movie is the perfect complement to your admission to Terracotta Warriors!